 Students can also be challenged to engage in the processes of generalizing in items that do not rely on pattern sequences, as in Exhibit 3.9.
 This item could support a number of possible generalizing processes, as well as the opportunity for abstracting.
 For instance, one could consider that for each coin (nickel, dime, quarter), there are two possible outcomes, H or T. Thus, a student could either systematically list outcomes to determine that there are 8 total outcomes or could begin to think structurally to reason that for three coins and two outcomes per coin, there must be $2^3 = 8$ total outcomes.
 Alternatively, through systematic listing a student could determine that there are 1 + 3 + 3 + 1 outcomes, corresponding to 1 outcome with exactly zero Ts, 3 outcomes with exactly one T, 3 outcomes with exactly two Ts, and 1 outcome with exactly three Ts.
-Extending to the 4-coin case, for instance, students might determine that the number of outcomes is 1 + 4 + 6 + 4 + 1, corresponding to 1 outcome with exactly zero Ts, 4 outcomes with exactly 1 T, 6 outcomes with exactly 2 Ts, 4 outcomes with exactly three Ts, and 1 outcome with exactly four Ts (and symmetrically but opposite for the number of Hs).
+Extending to the 4-coin case, for instance, students might determine that the number of outcomes is 1 + 4 + 6 + 4 + 1, corresponding to 1 outcome with exactly zero Ts, 4 outcomes with exactly 1 T, 6 outcomes with exactly 2 Ts, 4 outcomes with exactly three Ts, and 1 outcome Ts, and 1 outcome the mumber of Hs).